Cid427/Sprayduino/README.md

 # Sprayduino
 Aurduino based automotive nitrous system controller

-Reads analog voltage from a Throttle Postion Sensor and will turn on or off a nitrous system solenoids.
+Reads analog voltage from a 5 volt Throttle Postion Sensor(TPS) or a microswitch on the throttle and will turn on or off a nitrous systems solenoids.

 Will provide 5v to power an indepedant TPS.